godotengine/godot-docs/tutorials/3d/fps_tutorial/part_one.rst

 - To add two different types of grenades to the first person character:
 - - A normal grenade
 - - A sticky grenade
+- To add the ability to grab and throw :ref:`RigidBody <class_RigidBody>` nodes
+- To add joypad input for the player
 - To add ammo and reloading for all weapons that consume ammo.
 - To add ammo and health pick ups
 - - In two sizes: big and small